-Overall, succulents are not very demanding in water and light provision.
-They can thrive under indoor conditions with minimal effort.
+Overall, succulents are not very demanding in terms of water and light.
+They can thrive under indoor conditions with minimal efforts.
 But if you want your succulents to have the best conditions to grow, there are certain things you need to remember.
-And you can find useful tips in this indoor succulent care guide.
+And here's our indoor succulent care guide.

-Along with water, temperature, and soil, sunlight is one of the most important factors for succulent growth.
+Along with water, temperature, and soil, sunlight is another important factor for succulent growth.
 Most succulents need at least 3 hours of light exposure every day.

 Positioning succulents in a place to receive morning sunlight is ideal.
 Afternoon sunlight is not preferred as it is stronger and more likely to damage the plant.

 It is best to place your succulents near windows and in an angle where they can receive morning sunlight and less afternoon sunlight.
 Also, keep your eyes on your plants to monitor how plants adjust to their current positions in the house.

 When succulents don't get enough sunlight, they will start stretching out to reach the light source.
 When you notice your plants growing taller while the leaves start to become further apart, it is a sign of stretching.
 It is not growing, it’s etiolating, and you need to reposition the plants.

 And if your succulents are getting too much sunlight or harmful sunlight, their colors fade.
 They will lose their colors, look dull and in some cases, sunburn scars will appear.

 We have just talked about light and where to place succulent to get enough sunlight.
 Now the other three considerations are temperature, soil, and water.